-LONG TERM INCENTIVES.
+Long Term Incentives.
+The long-term incentives for executive officers have traditionally consisted of stock option grants.
 Generally, stock option grants to executive officers are made at the discretion of the Compensation Committee.
 Each grant is designed to align the interests of the executive officer with those of the stockholders and to provide each individual with a significant incentive to manage the company from the perspective of an owner with an equity stake in the business.
-Each grant allows the officer to acquire shares of common stock at a fixed price per share (the market price on the grant date) over a specified period of time (up to ten years).
+Each option grant allows the officer to acquire shares of common stock at a fixed price per share (the market price on the grant date) over a specified period of time (up to ten years).
 Each option becomes exercisable in a series of installments over a multi-year period, contingent upon the officer's continued employment.
-Accordingly, the option will provide a return to the executive officer only if he or she remains employed during the vesting period, and then only if the market price of the shares appreciates over the option term.
+Accordingly, the option grants will provide a return to the executive officer only if he or she remains employed during the vesting period, and then only if the market price of the shares appreciates over the option term.

 The size of the option grant to executive officers is set by the Compensation Committee at a level that is intended to create a meaningful opportunity for stock ownership based upon the individual's current position, the individual's personal performance in recent periods and his or her potential for future responsibility and promotion over the option term.
 The Compensation Committee also takes into account the number of unvested options held by the executive officer in order to maintain an appropriate level of equity incentive for that individual.
 The relevant weight given to each of these factors varies from individual to individual.
-The Compensation Committee has established certain guidelines with respect to the option grants made to the executive officers but has the flexibility to make adjustments to those guidelines at its discretion.